hellowac/mapnik-wiki-zh-cn/Code-sprint.md

 ### Why?

 Coding, documentation and fun.
 The previous Mapnik code sprint in September 2010 was both great fun and a great success.
-Bugs were squashed, capabilities were added, performance was improved and new friends and colleagues were discovered.
+Docs were written, Bugs were squashed, capabilities were added, performance was improved and new friends and colleagues were discovered.
 [Proof](https://github.com/mapnik/mapnik/wiki/MapnikCodeSprint_MCS01_Results)

 This time, we'll tackle some more bugs, some of the lingering Top ten Cartography Wishes from last time, and perhaps knock out some awesome new Mapnik documentation for the ever-increasing user community.